The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Discussion

 Temporal networks and spatio-temporal networks are of relevance to many natural, engineering, and technological systems, because the conceptual model they provide naturally maps to many real world physical systems.
 Examples include transportation systems, communication networks, social networks, the spread of infections diseases (including computer viruses and malware), physical-chemical systems such as the interactions of particles in solution and diffusion, and -omics type biological networks of molecular and genetic interactions.
 Of particular interest to us is the signaling dynamics responsible for computation in biological neural networks across scales of organization (e.g. dendritic trees, neural circuits, or the interaction between different brain regions) constrained by the underlying structural connectome appropriate for each scale.
 Yet, despite their increasingly recognized relevance and importance, and while intuitively appealing from a modeling perspective, existing theories of temporal networks and spatio-temporal networks are still very much in their infancy.
 Most of the existing literature has focused on descriptive theory, definitions of concepts and notation, and various functional metrics.
 There are still very few applications, concrete results and uses, predictions, or theoretical predictive analyses.
 There is an almost exploratory quality to the existing literature.
-This is precisely where our work here differs, in that we were first and foremost interested in concrete and provable theoretical arguments we could make given our construction.
-Even classical descriptions such as Minsky's, predictive theoretical analyses are generally absent \cite{Minsky:1967ml}.
-We believe that beyond brute force and experimental simulations, theory is critical to arriving at an appropriately deep understanding of the dynamics necessary to make practical use of complex networks.
-In fact, we have previously argued this same point explicitly in the context of theoretical and computational neuroscience more broadly \cite{Silva:2011gs}.
+In contrast, we were primarily interested in concrete theoretical arguments, which we have previously argued is critical to advancing our understanding of the brain beyond descriptive models \cite{Silva:2011gs}.